Kilbirnie, New Zealand

-Kilbirnie (from Cille Bhraonaidh) is a suburb of Wellington in New Zealand, 3 km to the south-east of the city centre.
+Kilbirnie is a suburb of Wellington in New Zealand, 3 km to the south-east of the city centre.
 Travellers can reach Kilbirnie from the Wellington central business district via the Mount Victoria Tunnel and Hataitai, or over Mount Victoria, or around the coast.

 Kilbirnie sits on the eastern flank of the ridge which becomes Mount Victoria and on the flat of the Rongotai isthmus between Evans Bay to the north (part of Port Nicholson) and Lyall Bay to the south (on Cook Strait).
-No clear boundaries separate Kilbirnie from its neighbouring suburbs, with the exception of the town belt to the west which separates Kilbirnie from Newtown.
+No clear boundaries separate Kilbirnie from Rongotai and Lyall Bay.
+To the west, the Town Belt separates Kilbirnie from Newtown, and Wellington Road marks the northern boundary of the suburb.

 Etymology

-Kilbirnie takes its name after the town of Kilbirnie in Scotland.
+Kilbirnie takes its name from the town of Kilbirnie in Scotland.
 It was named by Coutts Crawford, who initially owned the land.
-Two streets in the area are named for him.
+Two streets in the area are named after him, and others are named after his son Henry Duncan Crawford.

 History

 In the 1880s Kilbirnie was remote and isolated from Wellington due to the rough terrain and lack of transportation.